-- Provide a brief history of Respondent's business including date of establishment, services provided and areas of expertise. - Provide the size of the business by headcount at each office location. - Provide the physical address from which the primary work on the Campaign would be performed. - Provide list of all current clients. - Demonstrate expertise, consistency and longevity by describing Respondent's experience on two to three similar projects completed within the last three years.
+- Provide a brief history of Respondent's business including date of establishment, services provided and areas of expertise. - Provide the size of the business by headcount at each office location. - Provide the physical address from which the primary work on the Campaign would be performed. - Provide list of all current clients and past clients over the previous 18 months. - Demonstrate expertise, consistency and longevity by describing Respondent's experience on two to three similar projects completed within the last three years.
 Include the name of the client, project goals, description of work performed, audience reached, budget, creative work samples and results achieved. - Include creative samples of projects (print, online, website and radio) created within the last five years that further illustrate Respondent's skill, creativity, talent, and experience. - Work samples become the property of the California Community Colleges Chancellor's Office and will not be returned.